sugarverse/sugarverse.github.io/6_economy.md

 For now, these are the primary fees in the Sugarverse:

 - A 3% fee taken from successful sales on Sugarverse NFT assets.
-- A 2.5% Royalties fee taken from every successful sale of the land and avatar NFTs.
-All other NFTs are exempt.
+- A 2.5% Royalties fee taken from every successful sale of the NFTs, which got Royalties.
-- A 1% gCNDY fee is taken when converting gCNDY into CNDY.
+- A 1% fee based on CNDY claimed will be charged in gCNDY
 - From the multiplayer rewards will be taken 7% as a margin from all buy-ins, paid in CNDY.

 ## Burning